NathanSmallcalder/Digital-CV/index.md

 # Skills
 Team Work	 <br>
-*Working at the Mast and Rigging has helped me develop my communication and team working skills, as I have to communicate with the team to ensure that they have all              the kitchen equipment, or food that they need to keep the restaurant moving.<br>
+•	Working at the Mast and Rigging has helped me develop my communication and team working skills, as I have to communicate with the team to ensure that they have all              the kitchen equipment, or food that they need to keep the restaurant moving.<br>
-*Various group projects on my course at university has allowed me to develop some leadership skills to allocate workloads to others, discuss weaknesses or                        problems and, as a team how we can work around or overcome them.<br>
+•	Various group projects on my course at university has allowed me to develop some leadership skills to allocate workloads to others, discuss weaknesses or                        problems and, as a team how we can work around or overcome them.<br>

 Problem Solving <br>
-*Planning university projects has helped me break problems down, making me more focus on designing the application and thinking about problems and potential                     solutions whilst planning the project.<br>
+•	Planning university projects has helped me break problems down, making me more focus on designing the application and thinking about problems and potential                     solutions whilst planning the project.<br>
-*Working on projects at University has helped me better evaluate different situations/requirements and find a most efficient solution to match the problem.<br>
+•	Working on projects at University has helped me better evaluate different situations/requirements and find a most efficient solution to match the problem.<br>

 Technical	 <br>
-*Performing maintenance on PCs around my house, replacing and installing parts, such as RAM, graphics cards and storage devices.<br>
+•	Performing maintenance on PCs around my house, replacing and installing parts, such as RAM, graphics cards and storage devices.<br>
-*Design and building of applications for my course, consisting of an algorithm simulator and a python-based quiz application.<br>
+•	Design and building of applications for my course, consisting of an algorithm simulator and a python-based quiz application.<br>

 # Intrests